csmetrics/csmetrics.net/docs/Acks.md

 We thank [Computer Research Association (CRA)](http://cra.org), [ANU College of Engineering and Computer Science](http://cecs.anu.edu.au), and [ANU Research School of Computer Science](http://cs.anu.edu.au) for supporting the development of the data and web application.
 We thank [Microsoft Academic Search](http://academic.research.microsoft.com) for their help and data, and [DBLP](http://dblp.uni-trier.de) for their data.

+The csmetrics.org web app is available under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
+Data from [Microsoft Academic Search](http://academic.research.microsoft.com) and [DBLP](http://dblp.uni-trier.de) are under their respective licenses.

 ## Contributors

 * Steve Blackburn, Australian National University (ANU)